Frontline (ministry)

 Frontline was the young adult ministry of McLean Bible Church, a non-denominational evangelical Christian church with campuses throughout the Washington, DC metropolitan area.
 Frontline was started in 1994 and has an average weekly attendance of over 2500 between its multiple campuses.
 John McGowan is the current Director and Teaching Pastor for Frontline.
 In early 2011 John stepped up for Todd Phillips, Frontline's previous Teaching Pastor.
-Todd Phillips now teaches at Lake Pointe Church; a multi-site church outside of Dallas, Texas.
+Todd Phillips taught at Lake Pointe Church; a multi-site church outside of Dallas, Texas, from 2011 to 2013, after which he deconstructed from Christianity and became an agnostic atheist.

 History

 McLean Bible Church, one of the largest churches in the Washington, DC region, launched Frontline in October 1994 as a Sunday evening worship service.
 Since inception, the goal of Frontline is to minister to young adults, ages 18 – 35, in the nation’s capital region through worship, small group fellowship and volunteer opportunities.